AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

          gatk_index.sh

-      Trying to run these in parallel with a '&' at the end of the coding line in the for loop
+      Trying to run these in parallel with a '&' at the end of the coding line in the for loop.
+It worked, but I wonder how much %CPU these are supposed to use normally.
+All my jobs were running but with 10%CPU max.
+So maybe it was all run on one processor...
+Or maybe that's how little indexing needs; it did only take a little bit anyways (less than half a day).

    6. Run GATK indelrealigner:
+      This said I need a .fai fasta reference file.
+I'm not sure what Paul had done for this step but I made one with the following code and I'll see if it works now
+      ```
+      samtools faidx dmel-all-chromosome-r5.57_2.fasta
+      ```

       __Script:__

          - gatk_indel.sh

       Flags:

          - I: input file
          - R: reference genome
          - o: output file
          - T: GATK tool you will be using

+      So I don't know how to parallel this script since it has two ses of commands in it.
+I could always separate the scripts but I decided to instead just make five separte indentical scripts except for the files they call.
+I split my data into sets: ancestor (this was the test to see if the script worked), cvl_down, cvl_up, gd, and laad.
+So there will be five script running simutaneously.
+Perhaps it is better to just figure out how to run this stuff in parallel for real.